 Pearce was once home to one-third or more than two thousand people in the heart of Arizona’s Gold Rush era.
 The Commonwealth Mine employed many miners during its operating years.
 The mines thrived for 40 years before closing due to not being profitable anymore.

-Rumors of increased drinking that created unsafe working conditions also play a possible part in the mine’s closure.
-Today you can visit sites like these that have buildings still standing, showing evidence of how life was during the mining rush.
+Rumors of increased drinking that created unsafe working conditions also played a possible part in the mine’s closure.
+Today you can visit sites with buildings still standing, showing evidence of life during the mining rush.

 Flooding in mines nearby made it impossible for the miners to continue working without closing and moving elsewhere along the river that wasn’t prone to flooding.
 Once all the ore had been claimed and materials were processed, mills along the San Pedro River were shut down and abandoned.